-An award-winning journalist shares her top tips for handling sick days as a self-employed professional and creative entrepreneur.
+Top tips for handling sick days as a self-employed professional and creative entrepreneur.

-Last year, I lost my voice almost overnight and then the doctors found a massive cyst on my vocal chords.
+Last year, I lost my voice almost overnight.
+Then, the doctors found a massive cyst on my vocal chords.
+It was all quite dramatic, really.

 I spent the week curled up in bed—working intermittently.